edubart/nelua-lang/docs/pages/libraries.md

 The name `gsub` comes from Global SUBstitution.

 * If `repl` is a string, then its value is used for replacement.
-The character '% works as an escape character: any sequence in `repl` of the form '%d', with d between 1 and 9, stands for the value of the d-th captured substring;
+The character '%' works as an escape character: any sequence in `repl` of the form '%d', with d between 1 and 9, stands for the value of the d-th captured substring;
 the sequence '%0' stands for the whole match; the sequence '%%' stands for a single %.

-If `repl` is a hashmap of strings, then it is queried for every match, using the first capture as the key and its hashmap value as the replacement string, if the.
+If `repl` is a hashmap of strings, then it is queried for every match, using the first capture as the key and its hashmap value as the replacement string.

 If `repl` is a function, then this function is called every time a match occurs with all captured substrings passed as arguments, in order.

 In any case, if the pattern specifies no captures, then it behaves as if the whole pattern was inside a capture.